Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Introduction

 Within the \gls{da} framework, \gls{roms} have gained attention for their ability to decrease computational complexity while preserving accuracy~\cite{Quarteroni2016}. \gls{roms} construct low-dimensional approximation spaces that capture the essential dynamics of high-dimensional systems, making them particularly valuable for real-time applications and parameter estimation problems~\cite{Rozza2007}.
 Recent advances in cardiac \gls{roms} have demonstrated remarkable computational speed-ups: the work of Cicci et al.~\cite{Cicci2024} achieved orders of magnitude acceleration through deep learning-based operator approximation, while the development by Salvador et al.~\cite{Salvador2024} introduced compact neural networks capable of capturing 43-parameter cardiac models for digital twin applications.

 Traditional \gls{roms} have also shown promise for cardiac applications.
-The \gls{pod} based parametric model order reduction demonstrated by Pfaller et al.~\cite{Pfaller2020} integrated gradient-based optimization for large nonlinear cardiac problems, while matrix-based discrete empirical interpolation methods developed by Bonomi et al.~\cite{Bonomi2017} outperform classical approaches with rigorous \emph{a posteriori} error estimates.
-These developments highlight the potential for \gls{roms} to enable patient-specific modeling at computationally tractable costs.
+The \gls{pod} based parametric model order reduction demonstrated by Pfaller et al.~\cite{Pfaller2020} integrated gradient-based optimisation for large non-linear cardiac problems, while matrix-based discrete empirical interpolation methods developed by Bonomi et al.~\cite{Bonomi2017} outperform classical approaches with rigorous \textit{a posteriori} error estimates.
+These developments highlight the potential for \gls{roms} to enable patient-specific modelling at computationally tractable costs.

 The \gls{pbdw} approach represents a state-of-the-art \gls{da} method that combines model reduction with measurement integration.
-Originally introduced by Maday et al.~\cite{Maday2014}, \gls{pbdw} provides a flexible framework for state estimation that incorporates both a parametrized background model and experimental observations.
+Originally introduced by Maday et al.~\cite{Maday2014}, \gls{pbdw} provides a flexible framework for state estimation that incorporates both a parametrised background model and experimental observations.
 The method has been extended to handle noisy observations and user-defined update spaces~\cite{Maday2017}, with non-linear formulations developed by Gong et al.~\cite{Gong2019} that demonstrate robustness against measurement noise.

-The first non-intrusive \gls{pbdw} implementation was demonstrated by Hammond et al.~\cite{Hammond2019}, applied to urban dispersion modeling, establishing approximation errors below \qty{10}{\percent} while eliminating the need for access to governing equations.
-Extensions to time-dependent problems with sequential processing capabilities were achieved by Benaceur~\cite{Benaceur2021}, addressing a critical limitation for dynamic systems.
-However, traditional \gls{pbdw} implementations typically require intrusive access to the underlying computational model, limiting their applicability to different computational and physics frameworks.
+Related theoretical advances on non-linear approximation spaces for inverse problems~\cite{Cohen2023} provide a broader mathematical foundation for understanding the approximation properties of such data-driven reconstruction methods.